9 min read

 - Check images for optimization.

 Your website content is a huge part of its success.
 The content you publish is what sets you apart as an expert and helps you stand out from your competition.
-Content includes all of your website's text, articles, videos, and images.
+Content includes all of the text on your website, your articles, videos, and images.
 This is where you can truly make your business shine and showcase the value that you have to offer.